In this article:

 - reassure every circle member that they as a person and their ideas and concerns are welcome.

-a.
 Push for consent early

-b.
-Options for dealing with objections
+Options for integrating objections

 The options for revisions of content are countless and very specific to your content.
 This article cannot possibly cover all the ways you might be changing your proposals.
 Since changing a proposal is a very obvious strategy, we will focus on options that organizations might not be aware of.